V-Lab@ANDC

 2D matrices play a crucial role across various domains:

-2. Scientific Computing : Essential for solving complex simulations and mathematical computations in physics and engineering.
+2. Scientific Computing: Essential for solving complex simulations and mathematical computations.

 Procedure